 With the help of Radiology Information Systems (RIS), the unique needs of the radiology centers are catered.
 The Radiology Information Systems electronic health records software manages the operational and administrative data and automates workflows.
 The features of the radiology EMR software include collecting patient’s data, patient’s contact information, tracking of images, scheduling of appointments, reporting results, managing billing and reimbursements, etc.

-To have a good understanding of how software works, it is advisable to learn about the different features and functionalities of the software.
+To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
 Before choosing a Radiology Information System EMR Software, we should check if the software has the following key features:

 The RIS software should be able to transmit image results to electronic systems and physicians who ordered the results.
 The systems which include patient portals should be able to send results to the portals so that patients can use them.

-There should be an effective real-time dashboard in the software that can be accessed at any time.
+There should be an effective real-time dashboard in the EHR software that can be accessed at any time.
 The dashboard should be able to track trends, increase profitability, etc.